johann-solo/oliveandmango.github.io/site/content/blog/2021-05-25-lemon-butter-ravioli-with-roasted-asparagus-and-peas.md

 * Asparagus, fiddleheads, peas - These are spring veggies I love.
 Snap peas, broccolini, and sliced zucchini are great options if you wanted to swap out the peas or the other roasted veggies.
 * Prosciutto - I love the saltiness it adds to the dish and the extra texture.
 Feel free to substitute it for some bacon or pancetta or leave it out completely if you want this vegetarian.
 * Parmesan cheese - pecorino would be nice too.
 If you don’t want to add it to the sauce just reserve and serve it on the side.
 * Ravioli - homemade is always best but who’s got time for that?
 Not me!
-If you do please use your homemade ravioli otherwise use your favorite storebought cheese ravioli will do.
+If you do please use your homemade ravioli otherwise your favorite storebought cheese ravioli will do.
 </br>
 </br>